SylvainMontagny/stm32wl-compiler-webApp/README.md

 # LoRaWAN Compiler Webapp

 **LoRaWAN Compiler Webapp** is a containerized web application that allows code compilation by launching containers via a POST Express API.
 It is designed to manage and isolate compilation environments securely and efficiently, making it easy to execute compilers on demand.

-## Features

-- Express.js API to launch compiler containers with Dockerode library
-- Secure management of compilation environments
-- Containerize web application via Docker
+This application is meant to be used alongside STM32WL Standalone compiler files, and an arm-compiler image.

 ## Requirement